ahemmeter/ahemmeter.github.io/README.md

 your webpages), you can't do that with the web interface. :disappointed: You'll need to download the repository and use Git to make and upload changes.

+### Editing your CV

+Since the CV is so important, and academics often prefer to have black-on-white plain-text serif-font pdf versions of CVs, I've cooked up some special sauce for your "Curriculum Vitae" page (the `cv.md` file).
+When you edit that markdown page, the web version gets updated as normal, but it also kicks off a custom script on a [Travis-CI](http://travis-ci.org) server instance.
+That script generates a pdf version of your CV and uploads it to the site automatically.
+This process can take anywhere between 2 and 15 minutes; so, when you update your CV, it's always a good idea to check back to be sure the PDF version updated also.

+The PDF styling is super-basic (in keeping with the typical look of a CV).
+No colors, a basic font, sparse use of bold text for headers only, bullet points, etc. It does do one fancy thing: if you have any links in the `cv.md` file, they are converted to URL footnotes in the PDF version.

+If you want to change the styling of the CV pdf, you can do that via a special CSS file: `css/cv.css`.
+Edit it as if it were a normal CSS file for a normal
+webpage: you can change the font or anything else.
+I've tried to include comments in the file for anything that isn't intuitive.

 ### Editing the Template Content (Navigation, Footer, etc.)

 The "template" for the website (including the header image, the navigation, and